-On very rough tracks, engage the LOW gear range to enable a steady, low speed to be maintained without constant use of the clutch and brake pedals.
+On very rough tracks, engage the LOW gear range to enable a steady, low speed to be maintained without constant use of the brake pedal.

 CLIMBING STEEP SLOPES

 ALWAYS follow the line of the slope; travelling diagonally could encourage the vehicle to slide broadside down the slope.